 You also have the option to submit your form online along with the payment for the filing fee.
 You can pay the filing fee online with a credit or debit card.
 Click here for the link to file online.

-After you have filed your Articles of Organization form Secretary of State will contact you by mail or email once they have processed your forms and payment.
+After you have filed your Articles of Organization, the Secretary of State will contact you by mail or email once they have processed your forms and payment.
 The filing process can take weeks if it was submitted by mail and a few days if it was submitted online.
-For faster processing you can either pay for expedited processing through the Secretary of State or an LLC formation service.
+For faster processing you can pay for expedited processing through either the Secretary of State or an LLC formation service.

 Other LLC Activities

-Once your LLC is formed there are a few activities you must partake in so that your business entity remains in compliance with Georgia law.
-However, these activities have nothing to do with LLC formation.
+Once your LLC is formed there are a few additional activities, outside of your LLC formation, that you must perform so that your business entity remains in compliance with Georgia law.
 Here are just a few of the activities that you may have to take part in for your Georgia state LLC.

-According to Georgia law every LLC in the state of Georgia must file an annual report which is referred to as the annual registration each year.
-The annual report for annual registration is a way for the Secretary of State’s office to periodically confirm or update information about your LLC.
-You must file your annual registration each year between January 1 and April 1 along with a $50 filing fee and you can file online using this link.
+According to Georgia law every LLC in the state of Georgia must file an annual report, referred to as the annual registration, each year.
+The annual report or annual registration is a way for the Secretary of State's office to periodically confirm or update information about your LLC.
+You must file your annual registration each year between January 1 and April 1, along with a $50 filing fee, and you can file online using this link.

-It is also quite possible that if your LLC is to do business in the state of Georgia, you need to register for various business licenses.
-Inquire about local business licenses in the city or county your LLC is in.
+It is likely that to do business in the state of Georgia you need to register for various business licenses.
+Inquire about local business licenses in the city or county your LLC operates in.
 To learn about state business licenses, check out the Georgia state business guide here.

-If your LLC hires employees or collects sales tax then you’ll need to register your business in the state with the Georgia Department of revenue.
-Registration is easy and you can either file online or by mail.
-To register online click here and a register by mail click here.
+If your LLC hires employees or collects sales tax, you’ll need to register your business in the state with the Georgia Department of revenue.
+Registration is easy and you can file either online or by mail.
+To register online click here and to register by mail click here.

 You can form an LLC in Georgia from another state, which is called a foreign LLC.
-A foreign LLC must register with the Secretary of State and much of the formation process is the same as that of a domestic Georgia state LLC.
-To register as a foreign LLC, you must file an Application for Certificate of Authority for Foreign Limited Liability Company which you can do by mail or online by submitting the application along with a $225 filing fee.
+A foreign LLC must register with the Secretary of State and much of the formation process is the same as that of a domestic Georgia LLC.
+To register as a foreign LLC, file an Application for Certificate of Authority for Foreign Limited Liability Company.
+You can do this by mail or online by submitting the application along with a $225 filing fee.

-Of course, this is a lot of filing and registration, deadlines and payments for any one person to keep up with.
-If you would like some help to alleviate some of the paperwork burden, you could consider hiring a Georgia state PEO service and utilizing some online legal services.
+Of course, this is a lot of filing and registration, deadlines, and payments for any one person to keep up with.
+If you would like some help to alleviate some of the paperwork burden, consider hiring a Georgia state PEO service and hiring an online legal service.